yeyuxmf/face_landmarks_encoder/README.md

 # Model introduction
 "The paper is currently being prepared."
 Ongoing updates
 This is a regression-based model, which has the characteristics of high accuracy, no missing points and low memory consumption compared with the best heat map model in terms of accuracy.
+It is possible to modify the model structure to reduce parameters, speed up inference, and enable deployment on edge devices.
 # DataSet
 Data preprocessing comes from:
 1. https://github.com/huangyangyu/ADNet